jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 )
 ```

+## The Big Picture

+### R Data structures

 The rest of the chapter follows the basic structure in [the Data Wrangling Cheat Sheet](https://rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf) created by RStudio.

-## R Data structures

 To make the best use of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.
 R is an **object-oriented** language, so the importance of this cannot be understated.